sderosiaux/every-single-day-i-tldr/README.md

 # 08-06-2018

+- https://www.youtube.com/watch?v=HssczgaY9BM Andre Staltz explains how he got the idea of "callbag".
+Basically, a consumer/producer system which can talk to each other (about anything)
 - https://github.com/testcontainers/testcontainers-scala Docker containers for testing in scala!
 - https://github.com/Netflix/atlas Netflix built an in-memory time series database, need to test it!
 - https://streaml.io/blog/pulsar-topic-compaction/ Pulsar now can compact topics too